First Step in Recovery

+Drug detox is the first step into recovery from drug & alcohol addiction.
 Drug and alcohol detox is always the first step to a successful, lasting recovery.
 Also known as detoxification, drug detox is the process in which harmful substances are allowed to safely leave the body in a controlled fashion.
 Although it's not the easiest process, detox must be done in order to make addiction treatment work.
-Provided by professionals, our detox program will help you or a loved one overcome drug abuse and addiction safely, comfortably, and effectively.
-So, what is the detox process?
+Provided by professionals, a drug detox program will help you start your journey to recovery safely, comfortably, and effectively.

 What is Drug Detox?

 Drug detox is the process of removing harmful substances from the body, allowing it to return to a balanced and healthy state slowly.
 When people engage in substance use over a period of time, their bodies get used to having those drugs in their system.
 When those substances are removed, the body's sense of balance is thrown off.
 This results in a person feeling physical and psychological symptoms during detoxification.
 These symptoms are known as withdrawal symptoms.

 Withdrawal symptoms can range from mild to severe depending on the type of substance being used, as well as how long they’ve engaged in substance use.
 The symptoms can be very unpleasant (and occasionally dangerous) and are a massive obstacle to recovery.
 Fortunately, medical detox makes withdrawal symptoms much easier to tolerate.

 Body aches, pains, and cramps

 Some substances have more difficult detox periods than others.
 Here are a few of the substances which require a more challenging detox:

 Better known by their brand names Ativan, Xanax, and Valium, these prescription tranquilizers have withdrawal effects which include seizures and blackouts, making medical detox a must when recovering from them.